-Doing something special for someone somewhere whom you'll likely never ever meet is a wonderfully mysterious joyful experience.
+Doing something special for a stranger whom you'll never ever meet is a wonderfully mysterious joyful experience.

-Friends of the Bike Lady never meet the kids or caregivers that receive the bikes.
+Team Bike Lady and Friends never meet the kids or caregivers that receive the bikes.
 Yet, on Christmas morning, we all wake up wondering what's happening around our community.

 We don't hope for an Ohio white Christmas, but rather 70 degrees and sunny.
 We imagine the screams of delight escaping little mouths of wide-eyed youngsters.
 We think of the teens who might realize their dream of participating in an extra-curricular school activity now that they have transportation.
 And we know the pride parents and caregivers feel.
 We relate because giving your child that first new bike creates a universal emotion shared by all parents.